Helfima/SpaceEngineers/ASM1024/README.md

 * d? device name and is a list of "ITerminalBlock"
 * v? variable name.
+* ra registry address, reserved word
 * num number

+WARNING: it is strongly recommended to put the 'yield' instruction (see Misc) at least once in the executed loop.

 ## Device IO